Texas college football is limiting stadium capacity, mandating masks and testing athletes. Here’s what you need to know. | Fort Worth Business Press

 Tailgating protocols will be announced closer to the start of the season, Bjork said.

-At UT-Austin, tailgating will go on – but attendees are expected to limit the number of people in one place, wear masks, and social distance.
-The stadium will be frequently sanitized and will also enforce cashless transactions.
+At UT-Austin, tailgating will go on — but attendees are expected to limit the number of people in one place, wear masks and practice social distancing.
+The stadium will be sanitized frequently and will also enforce cashless transactions.

 How much will this cost football programs?